yii2-extensions/nested-sets-behavior/README.md

 ### Basic Configuration

-Add the behavior to your ActiveRecord model:
+Add the behavior to your ActiveRecord model.

 ```php
 <?php